-Deniz Gunduz received the B.S. degree in electrical and electronics engineering from METU, Ankara, Turkey, in 2002, and the M.S. and Ph.D. degrees in electrical engineering from New York University Polytechnic School of Engineering, Brooklyn, NY in 2004 and 2007, respectively.
-He is currently a Lecturer (Assistant Prof.) in the Electrical and Electronic Engineering Department of Imperial College London.
+Deniz Gündüz received the B.S. degree in electrical and electronics engineering from METU, Ankara, Turkey, in 2002, and the M.S. and Ph.D. degrees in electrical engineering from NYU Polytechnic School of Engineering (formerly Polytechnic University), Brooklyn, NY, in 2004 and 2007, respectively.
+He is currently a Professor of Information Processing in the Electrical and Electronic Engineering Department of Imperial College London, and is leading the Information Processing and Communications Lab.
+He is also the Deputy Head of the Intelligent Systems and Networks Group.
+He is also a part-time faculty member in the "Enzo Ferrari" Department of Engineering at the University of Modena and Reggio Emilia.
+He has held visiting positions at University of Padova (2018-2020) and Princeton University (2009-2012).
 Previously he was a Research Associate at CTTC, Barcelona, Spain, a Consulting Assistant Professor at the Department of Electrical Engineering, Stanford University, and a postdoctoral Research Associate at the Department of Electrical Engineering, Princeton University.
-He also held a visiting research collaborator position at Princeton University from October 2009 until November 2011.

-His research interests lie in the areas of communication theory, information theory, machine learning and privacy/ security.
+His research interests lie in the areas of wireless communications, information theory, machine learning and privacy.

-You can follow publications and citations on the Google Scholar page.
+You can follow his publications and citations on the Google Scholar page.